Dossar/FP2/README.md

 6. Open the test area script and run it.
 In this case we specified make-gui-runner so we get the RackUnit GUI when running the test area file.
 ![ss6.png](https://raw.githubusercontent.com/Dossar/FP2/master/demo/ss6.png)

+I would also like to note that the paths shown here have backslashes, indicating I am using Windows.
+FP1 had the dependency of Windows for this.
+In FP2, I've made some changes to try dealing with paths that have forward slashes like in Linux.
+When in doubt, go by the Browse button paths rather than entering in the paths manually.

 <!-- Links -->
 [gui-code-rkt]: https://github.com/Dossar/FP2/blob/master/converter-gui.rkt